I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_generic_error_data_entry_v2.md

 ## Members

-`Data`

-A variable-sized buffer that contains the error data for the error data section.
-The format of the data that is contained in this buffer is determined by the section type that is specified in the <b>SectionType</b> member.

-`ErrorDataLength`

-The length, in bytes, of the error data that is contained in the <b>Data</b> member.

-`ErrorSeverity`

-A <a href="..\ntddk\ne-ntddk-_whea_error_severity.md">WHEA_ERROR_SEVERITY</a>-typed value that indicates the severity of the error condition that is described by the error data section.

-`Flags`

-A bitwise OR'ed combination of values that describes the error data section.
-Possible values are:

-#### 0x01

-A single bit that indicates that this error data section is the primary section within the generic error status block.
-When there are multiple sections contained in a generic error status block, the primary section is the section that is used for error recovery.

-#### 0x02

-A single bit that indicates that the error described by this error data section was not contained within the processor or memory hierarchy.
-In this situation, the error might have propagated to other components of the system.

-#### 0x04

-A single bit that indicates that the component must be reinitialized or re-enabled by the operating system.

-#### 0x08

-A single bit that indicates that an error threshold has been exceeded.

-#### 0x10

-A single bit that indicates that a resource could not be queried for error information due to conflicts with other system software or resources.
-In this situation, some of the fields of the error data section will be invalid.

-#### 0x20

-A single bit that indicates that the reported error is a latent error (one not yet consumed) that could result in a more severe error when it is consumed.

-`FRUId`

-A GUID that identifies the Field Replaceable Unit (FRU) that contains the hardware where the error occurred.
-This member contains valid data only if the <b>0x01</b> bit is set in the <b>ValidBits</b> member.

-`FRUText`

-A character string that identifies the Field Replaceable Unit (FRU) that contains the hardware where the error occurred.
-This member contains valid data only if the <b>0x02</b> bit is set in the <b>ValidBits</b> member.

-`Revision`

-A <a href="..\ntddk\ns-ntddk-_whea_revision.md">WHEA_REVISION</a> union that describes the revision level of the WHEA_GENERIC_ERROR_DATA_ENTRY structure.

 `SectionType`

 A GUID that identifies the type of error data that is contained in the error data section.
 The standard section types are defined as follows: